Level3-REST/site/doc/index.md

 ### Level 3 Profiles and Patterns

 A Level 3 API delivers [Profile resources](profiles/profiles.md) that work together to present repeatable interaction [Patterns](patterns/patterns.md).
 These resource patterns provide rich experiences that are consistent across the different domains in an API.
-When a client discovers the same profiles and Patterns in a different part of the API, they can immediately interact with the new domain because the experiences are the same.
+When a client discovers the same profiles and patterns in a different part of the API, they can immediately interact with the new domain because the resource-interaction experiences are the same.

 A client can only work with a single resource at a time, so the resource’s profile is their contextual workspace.
 That workspace contains links to other resources in the pattern and links to related resources across the ecosystem.
 The overall effect is a connected, easy-to-navigate graph of information and capabilities.